2023 P&T Competition

 Each pharmacy school/college may enter only one team into the national competition.
 If more than one team is interested in competing, you must decide on a single team.
 Many schools conduct a local competition to determine a single winning team.

 AMCP Foundation is not involved in any way in local competitions, and there is no requirement to conduct a local competition.
-Whether and how local competitions are conducted is entirely up to the individual pharmacy school/college, with consideration of available resources and ability to manage the competition.
+Whether and how local competitions are conducted is entirely up to the individual pharmacy school/college.
+Schools are free to conduct local competitions in any way that makes the best use of available resources and accommodates all interested student pharmacists.

 If an AMCP Student Pharmacist Chapter serves multiple campuses of a pharmacy school/college, the school still may enter only one team into the national competition.
 In this situation, chapters may hold local competitions on each campus, then ask judges to determine an overall winner (for example, based on written assignments).